Employees are arguably the most important assets for a company. They deal with clients, define the work culture, and drive performance.

-Employees like to be wished on special days like work anniversaries and birthdays.
+Employees like to be wished on special days like work anniversaries and birthdays or occasions like the Employee Appreciation Day.
 A digital employee recognition solution can duly recognize them automatically at the appropriate time.

 Recognition platform Vantage Rewards offers a Wish feature so that everyone can celebrate these special occasions.
 It also has the Service Yearbook feature, which is a personalized online yearbook.
 It allows peers to collect and share memories for someone’s work anniversary.

 In today’s world, employees do not work only on their computers and laptops.
 They also connect through multiple devices like tablets and mobile devices.

 For recognition programs to succeed, it should be easy for employees to take part while on the go.
 Our solution, Vantage Rewards, is compatible across multiple devices and platforms (Android, iOS).